twistlock/sample-code/helm/charts/README.md

 :point_right: use _ (underscores) for tag and image name and . (periods) for version - i.e. **version: 2.5.127**, **tag: 2_5_127**.

+Optionally edit **charts/twistlock-console/charts/console/values.yaml** if you want to change the service type or default ports for the Twistlock console. **serviceType** can be LoadBalancer or NodePort.
+LoadBalancer is the approved way to deploy in kubernetes and is the only choice we tested with this helm chart.

 Now run:

 	$ helm install ./twistlock-console -n twistlock-console --namespace=twistlock